 Complete an online nomination form (nominations opens Monday 11th January 2021).
 You will need to be logged into our website to nominate yourself.
 You don't need to submit a photo of yourself or manifesto when you submit your nomination.
 Put TO FOLLOW in the manifesto section.
 If you have problems submitting your nomination email elections@GCUstudents.co.uk well before the close of nominations on Friday 12th February 2021 at 12noon, to give us a chance to resolve any issues.

 A manifesto is what you hope to achieve whilst in the role and why people should vote for you.
 There will be training provided on creating a manifesto.
 A ballot manifesto is required whilst the website manifesto is optional.
 Submit your manifesto(s) to elections@GCUstudents.co.uk by the deadlines below.

 You need to submit a high quality photo (head and shoulder photo against a plain wall).
 This is the photo that will be used for the online election.
 Submit your high quality photo to elections@GCUstudents.co.uk by Tuesday 16th February 2021 at 10am.

 You can submit a short video (less than one minute) and any social media website links to elections@GCUstudents.co.uk by Friday 19th February 2021 at 12noon.
 Your video and links will be used on our website and on our social media.

 To be successful you’ll need to convince people you’re the best person for the job.
 That might sound daunting, but there’s plenty of support on offer to you.

-We’ll be putting campaign advice online to help you start planning, and all candidates will be invited to attend a Candidates’ Briefing session as well as optional campaign training sessions.
+We’ll be putting campaign advice online to help you start planning, and all candidates will be invited to attend a Candidates’ Briefing session as well as optional manifesto writing and online campaign training.
 You will also get £60 from us to fund your campaign.

-Results announced: Friday 6th March 2020 at 7pm
+Results announced: Friday 5th March 2021 from 7pm